Breadboy0007/PolygonDataPull/README.md

 Given a time period and a stock ticker, this script returns a dataframe with 13 30-min bars for each full trading day (6.5 hrs) within the specified time period.

-To use, insert API key for 'API key', insert starting epoch in ms and as a string for after, ending epoch in ms and as a string for last, and stock ticker as a string for ticker.
+To use, insert API key as a string for 'API key', insert starting epoch in ms and as a string for after, ending epoch in ms and as a string for last, and stock ticker as a string for ticker.